Live Dealer Roulette

 Monitors

-The monitors serve as a bridge between the players and the live dealers.
-They provide the dealer with vital information about the game, including the number of players that have joined the table and what they see on their computer or smartphone screens.
-This information enables the dealers to do their job in a professional and friendly manner.
+Monitors act as a bridge between players and live dealers.
+They provide the dealer with vital information about the game, including how many players have joined the table and what each player sees on their computer or smartphone screen.
+This data helps the dealers perform their duties professionally and courteously.

 Key Player-Oriented Features in Live Roulette

-Live roulette games are user-friendly for the most part, offering players a variety of handy features they can customize and control their gameplay with.
-These vary depending on the software studio powering the live roulette games, but the features listed below are usually readily available across most live casinos.
+For the most part, live roulette games are user-friendly, offering players a variety of handy features they can use to customize and control their gameplay.
+Available options vary by software studio, but the features listed below are generally present at most live casinos.

 Statistics panel